Building Healthy Children and Communities, One Park At a Time

 In one of the Bay Area’s toughest inner-city neighborhoods, Richmond’s Iron Triangle, we are transforming two little-used city parks (Elm Playlot and Harbour-8 Park) into safe and vibrant places for children to play.

 We hired and train a team of 11 local residents – all parents! – to design, build, and now manage these two parks themselves.

-We aim to use the transformation of Elm Playlot and Harbour-8 Park as a vehicle to improve the health of 5,000 of at-risk children living in the Iron Triangle neighborhood.
+We aim to use the transformation of Elm Playlot and Harbour-8 Park as a vehicle to improve the health of 5,000 of at-risk children living in Richmond’s Iron Triangle neighborhood.

 A new model for community transformation